azixMcAze/DiceFriends/README.md

 DiceFirends
 ===========

-A plugin for Better Battlelog that allows you to views playing Dice employees in the comcenter
+A plugin for Better Battlelog that allows you to view playing DICE employees in the comcenter